Tsalmas-Anastasios/Tsalmas-Anastasios/README.md

 ### Hello, I'm Anastasios Tsalmas 👋

 ## I'm a Software Engineer & System Administrator
-- 🎓 Studying Applied Informatics at University of Macedonia, Thessaloniki - Greece
+- 🎓 BsC Applied Informatics at University of Macedonia, Thessaloniki - Greece
 - 🏆 Current Software Engineer at BetAdvanced S.A.
 - 👨‍💻 CTO at Hype P.C.
 - 👥 Open to new projects ideas and collaborations.